leosuky/django-receipt-generator/README.md

 ## Task 2

 Expose the system to the public via an API endpoint such that the frontend application can call it with the necessary details and the receipts will be generated.
-However, we must ensure that only authenticated and authorized users are able to generate these receipts. **DONE** -- https://dukka-book-keeping.herokuapp.com/
+However, we must ensure that only authenticated and authorized users are able to generate these receipts. **DONE** -- https://dukka-book-keeping.herokuapp.com/api-doc

 ## Task 3 (Bonus)

-Implement an interactive UI with which we can play with the API.
+Implement an interactive UI with which we can play with the API. **DONE** -- https://dukka-book-keeping.netlify.app/ **PLEASE NOTE** -- You can login with an exisiting user to view the app (username:"jgarnz@yahoo.com", password:"1ihatecheese1") or sign up with yours and login.

 Hint: Swagger UI is perfect.
 A React or Vue app hosted on Vercel or Netlify is also fine.